Strategies for Reducing Peak Demand Charges in Energy Management

 Battery Energy Storage

 Battery energy storage systems (BESS) are a game-changer for power storage and reducing peak demand.
-Here’s why they’re worth the hype:
+Here is why they are worth the hype:

 Grid Independence: Reduce your reliance on the electricity grid by tapping into your own stored energy during peak demand periods.